nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here is an example:
 ![CommandExample](images/CommandExample.png)
 A command consists of:
-1. Command word to tell FoodRem what action you wish to do, These actions are covered in [Features](#features)
+1. Command Word to tell FoodRem what action you wish to execute.
+These actions are covered in [Commands](#commands)
 2. [Flags](#flags) to distinguish parameters
 3. [Placeholders](#placeholders) that you can replace with your parameter inputs